Thu 8 Apr 2021 - Thu 11 Feb 2021

 - The Chair will then close the meeting.

 - The decision of the Panel will be published on Council’s website.

 The Panel is required to make an audio record of the public meeting and make the recording publicly available on Council’s website.
 You should be aware that this may include your personal information if you are presenting to the Panel.

-The RLPP agenda will be available on Council’s business papers and minutes.Back to top
+The RLPP agendas, minutes and meeting audios are available on Council’s business papers and minutes page.Back to top